 - Your child's tolerance for specific medications, procedures or therapies

-If heart failure is caused by a congenital (present at birth) heart defect or an acquired heart problem such as rheumatic valve disease, surgical repair of the problem may be necessary.
-Medications often are helpful in treating CHF initially.
+If heart failure is caused by a congenital (present at birth) heart defect or an acquired heart problem such as rheumatic heart disease, surgical repair of the problem may be necessary.
+Medications often are helpful in initial treatment of CHF.
 Eventually, medications may lose their effectiveness and many congenital heart defects will need to be repaired surgically.
 Medications also may be used after surgery to help the heart function during the healing period.

 Medications that commonly are prescribed to treat CHF in children include the following: